doctorfree/nvim-lazyman/README.md

 subdirectory of a repository with `-D <subdir>` it is necessary to also provide the default branch of the repository if not `master`.

-Custom Neovim configurations may require additional setup work not performed by `lazyman`.
-For example, the `CosmicNvim` Neovim config requires `Node.js`, `prettierd`, and `eslint_d` but these are installed with Mason when using `lazyman`.
-To install and initialize the `CosmicNvim` Neovim configuration perform the following:

-- Verify the above prerequisites are installed
-- Install `CosmicNvim` with `lazyman`:
-  - `lazyman -C https://github.com/CosmicNvim/CosmicNvim -N nvim-Cosmic -z`
-- Copy the example configs:
-  - `cd ~/.config/nvim-Cosmic/lua/cosmic/config`
-  - `cp examples/config.lua config.lua`
-  - `cp examples/editor.lua editor.lua`
-- Run Neovim with the `CosmicNvim` configuration:
-  - `NVIM_APPNAME="nvim-Cosmic" nvim`
+Custom Neovim configurations may require additional setup work.
 Often a custom Lazyman configuration will appear to work without issue but contain references to `~/.config/nvim/` in its configuration files.
 For example, a configuration's dashboard may contain a reference to `~/.config/nvim/init.lua`.
 References like this can be fixed so the